CloudLabs-AI/MS-900-Lab-Content/Module 5 : M365 Security and Compliance .md

 1. From the left navigation pane select **Compliance Manager**.
 In the overview page you can see your overall Compliance score, Compliance score breakdown.

+1. In the **Compliance Manager** page select **Improvement action**, this displays the list of actions you can take to improve your compliance score.
+Each improvement action provides recommended guidance that’s intended to help you align with data protection regulations and standards.

-1. In the **Compliance Manager** page select **Assessments**.
+1. Now in the **Compliance Manager** page select **Assessments**.
 Assessments help us to implement data protection controls specified by compliance, security, privacy, and data protection standards, regulations, and laws.

 1. In the **Assessments** dashboard, select the assessment name to open it and view the Action Items and Controls Info.

+1. The assessments page summarizes key information about each assessment:

+      - **Status** : Complete, Incomplete, None or In progress.

+      - **Assessment progress**: the percentage of the work done toward completion, as measured by the number of controls successfully tested.

+      - **Your improvement actions**: the number of completed actions to satisfy implementation of your controls.

+      - **Microsoft actions**: the number of completed actions to satisfy implementation of Microsoft controls.

 1. In the **Assessments** dashboard, you can add your assessment by clicking on **Add Assessment**.